Dwight Ball

-Dwight Ball (born December 21, 1957) is a Canadian politician who was the 13th premier of Newfoundland and Labrador from December 14, 2015, to August 19, 2020, and an MHA.
-He represented the electoral district of Humber Valley in the Newfoundland and Labrador House of Assembly, and was the leader of the Liberal Party from November 17, 2013 to August 3, 2020.
+Dwight Ball (born 21 December 1957) is a Canadian politician who was the 13th premier of Newfoundland and Labrador from 14 December 2015, to 19 August 2020, and an MHA.
+He represented the electoral district of Humber Valley in the Newfoundland and Labrador House of Assembly, and was the leader of the Liberal Party from 17 November 2013 to 3 August 2020.

-On January 3, 2012, Ball began his duties as Leader of the Official Opposition and interim leader of the Liberal Party.
-On July 5, 2013, Ball stepped down as interim leader of the Liberal Party to run for the position permanently in the 2013 leadership election, which he won.
-He was sworn in on December 14, 2015.
+On 3 January 2012, Ball began his duties as Leader of the Official Opposition and interim leader of the Liberal Party.
+On 5 July 2013, Ball stepped down as interim leader of the Liberal Party to run for the position permanently in the 2013 leadership election, which he won.
+He was sworn in on 14 December 2015.

-On November 30, 2015, Ball won a 31-seat majority government in the 2015 election.
+On 30 November 2015, Ball won a 31-seat majority government in the 2015 election.
 The Ball government was re-elected to a minority government in 2019.

-On February 17, 2020, Ball announced his pending resignation.
-Following a virtual convention on August 3 -- held in part due to the ongoing COVID-19 pandemic—Ball was succeeded by Andrew Furey, who assumed the premiership on August 19, 2020.
+On 17 February 2020, Ball announced his pending resignation.
+Following a virtual convention on 3 August -- held in part due to the ongoing COVID-19 pandemic—Ball was succeeded by Andrew Furey, who assumed the premiership on 19 August 2020.

 Early life and career

 Dwight Ball was raised in Deer Lake, Newfoundland and Labrador, and graduated from Elwood Regional High School.
 He attended Memorial University when he was 17 years old.
-His younger brother is Deer Lake's mayor Dean Ball.
+His younger brother is Deer Lake's former mayor Dean Ball.

 Ball was the recipient of the Bowl of Hygeia Award for his work as a community pharmacist that began with his franchising of the Deer Lake Pharmacy.
 Ball later bought a community pharmacy in Springdale.
 Ball is also the owner of several senior care homes and is involved in real estate development and venture capital investments.
 The towns of Deer Lake and Springdale have independently both named Ball as Employer of the Year for his contributions to supportive employment programs in the area.

 Politics

 Ball was the Liberal candidate in the district of Humber Valley in the 2003 provincial election, but was defeated by Progressive Conservative candidate Kathy Goudie by less than 200 votes.
-When Goudie resigned from the legislature, Ball ran in a by-election to succeed her on February 13, 2007.
+When Goudie resigned from the legislature, Ball ran in a by-election to succeed her on 13 February 2007.
 At first, it was announced that Progressive Conservative candidate Darryl Kelly had won the by-election by a margin of twelve votes; however, Ball was later declared elected by a margin of 18 votes.
 A judicial recount was conducted weeks later and resulted in a reduction of Ball's lead to seven votes.
-In a rematch in the general election on October 9, 2007, Kelly defeated Ball by 254 votes.
+In a rematch in the general election on 9 October 2007, Kelly defeated Ball by 254 votes.
 Four years later Ball once again ran as the Liberal candidate in the 2011 election and this time narrowly defeated Kelly by 68 votes.